Clock Cleaners: Controversy

-During the 1990s, Donald Wildmon and his fundamentalist Christian organization the American Family Association persuaded Wal-Mart to discontinue the sale of the VHS tape Cartoon Classics: Fun on the Job!, which included Clock Cleaners, due to two perceived uses of inappropriate language by Donald Duck.
-During his fight with the mainspring Donald responds to the taunting spring by saying "Says who!?" (which is made clear by the spring replying, "Says I!") and then threatens the mainspring, calling it a "snake in the grass".
-However, due to Donald's unintelligible "duck voice", some believed that he was instead saying "f*** you" to the mainspring and calling it a "son of a b***h".
+In 1994, Donald Wildmon and the American Family Association successfully campaigned for Wal-Mart to stop selling the VHS tape Cartoon Classics: Fun on the Job!, which included Clock Cleaners, due to two instances of perceived foul language.
+The alleged vulgarities were Donald Duck saying "Says who?" and "snake in the grass," which some listeners misheard as "fuck you" and "son of a bitch", respectively.

-Due to this controversy, when the film was released on the Walt Disney Treasures DVD set Mickey Mouse in Living Color (2001), Donald's "Says who?" line was redubbed with the line "Aw, nuts!", originally from the On Ice soundtrack.
-The edit is made obvious by the sound of Pluto barking in the background.
-The "snake in the grass" line was also redubbed.
-The same edits occur on several later DVD releases, including The Great Mouse Detective (2002) which included the cartoon as a bonus feature in reference to that film's climactic battle in and around Big Ben, Funny Factory with Goofy (2006), and the bonus Epic Mickey DVD (2010).
+When Clock Cleaners was released on the Walt Disney Treasures DVD set Mickey Mouse in Living Color in 2001, the line "Says who?" was replaced with "Aw, nuts!" (originally from the short On Ice) and "snake in the grass" was replaced with angry gibberish.
+These edits were carried over to other DVD releases, including The Great Mouse Detective (2002), Funny Factory with Goofy (2006), and the bonus Epic Mickey DVD (2010).

-Other DVD releases have kept the original line, such as Alice in Wonderland: Masterpiece Edition (2004) which included the cartoon as part of the TV special "One Hour in Wonderland", and Have a Laugh!: Volume 2 (2010) which also included the film's original RKO title cards.
+Other DVD releases have kept the original line, such as Alice in Wonderland: Masterpiece Edition (2004) and Have a Laugh!: Volume 2 (2010).
 More recent broadcasts of the cartoon on Disney Channel have also included the original line.

-On Disney+, the "says who?" line is restored, though the "snake in the grass" line is still replaced with angry gibberish.
+On Disney+, "Says who?" remains unchanged, while "snake in the grass" is still replaced with gibberish.

-In the 1980s, Mickey struggling to shove the stork out of the clock tower was deleted, due to time constraints.